jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-http-session.md

 <p class="note"><strong>Note:</strong>
-In most production deployments, you will likely be using a client/server topology, where the HTTP Session is managed by a cluster of VMware GemFire servers so that the HTTP Session can be shared across multiple instances of the Spring Boot, Web application.
+In most production deployments, you will likely be using a client/server topology, where the HTTP Session is managed by a cluster of [vmware-gemfire-name] servers so that the HTTP Session can be shared across multiple instances of the Spring Boot, Web application.
 This would be especially true in a cloud environment when utilizing a Microservices architecture.
 However, for example purposes, we tried to